matheusousaa/react-tictactoe/README.md

 <li>Indicates when a player has won the game;</li>
 <li>Stores a game’s history as a game progresses;</li>
 <li>Allows players to review a game’s history and see previous versions of a game’s board;</li>

+<h2>The following features were implemented</h2>
+<li>For the current move only, show “You are at move #…” instead of a button.</li>
+<li>Rewrite Board to use two loops to make the squares instead of hardcoding them.</li>
+<li>Add a toggle button that lets you sort the moves in either ascending or descending order.</li>
+<li>When someone wins, highlight the three squares that caused the win (and when no one wins, display a message about the result being a draw).</li>
+<li>Display the location for each move in the format (row, col) in the move history list.</li>